peterdekker/agents-intergenerational/README.md

-# Agent-based model of phonotactic factors in generational transmission in Alorese
+# Code for _Phonotactic mechanisms behind contact-induced morphological simplification in Alorese: An agent-based model of intergenerational transmission_
+This repository contains the code for the thesis chapter _Phonotactic mechanisms behind contact-induced morphological simplification in Alorese: An agent-based model of intergenerational transmission_ from the PhD thesis of Peter Dekker.
+The code has been developed by Peter Dekker and conceptual contributions have been made by Marian Klamer and Bart de Boer.

+## Data
-The data used for the model (in folder data) is based on a list of prefixing verbs and prefix and suffix paradigms on page 31-32 of Nishiyama, K., & Kelen, H. (2007).
-A grammar of Lamaholot, Eastern Indonesia.
+The data used for the model (in folder data) is based on a list of prefixing verbs and prefix and suffix paradigms on pages 31-32 of: Nishiyama, K., & Kelen, H. (2007). _A grammar of Lamaholot, Eastern Indonesia_.
 Lincom Europa.

 ## Installation